PRESS RELEASE– 15 October 2024

 London’s smallest theatre launches with performers, puppets and celebrity guests

-Musicians, actors, poets, magicians and puppets – including some famous faces – will take to an impromptu stage at London’s newest and smallest theatre this Saturday, 16 July.
+Musicians, actors, poets, magicians and puppets – including some famous faces – will take to an impromptu stage at London’s newest and smallest theatre on Saturday, 16 July.

 The Glade Theatre, a pop-up theatre concept which launched on Hampstead Heath in the wake of COVID lockdown, is returning to its roots with a new outdoor space outside Swains Wine Bar.